Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 - `--node (env: CCD_SERVER_NODE)` specifies the gRPC interface of a Concordium node, the default value `https://grpc.testnet.concordium.com:20000` is used.

-- `--admin_accounts (env: CCD_SERVER_CLAIM_EXPIRY_DURATION_DAYS)` are allowed to read all data from the database and set the `claimed` flag in the database.
+- `--admin_accounts (env: CCD_SERVER_ADMIN_ACCOUNTS)` are allowed to read all data from the database and set the `claimed` flag in the database.
 Admin accounts have elevated permission and the flag can be re-used to set several admin accounts.

-- `--claim_expiry_duration_days (env: CCD_SERVER_ADMIN_ACCOUNTS)` is the duration after creating a new account during which the account is eligible to claim the reward, the default value `60` is used.
+- `--claim_expiry_duration_days (env: CCD_SERVER_CLAIM_EXPIRY_DURATION_DAYS)` is the duration after creating a new account during which the account is eligible to claim the reward, the default value `60` is used.

 ## API endpoints of the `server`

-The `/getZKProofStatements` and `/health` endpoints expect no JSON body.
+The `/api/getZKProofStatements` and `/health` endpoints expect no JSON body.

-The `/canClaim` endpoint expects a JSON body with the fields shown in the example below:
+The `/api/canClaim` endpoint expects a JSON body with the fields shown in the example below:

 ``` json
 {